During my school days, one day evening my mathematics professor was teaching me about Fourier transform.

 When we apply FFT (Fast Fourier Transform) to the input image center regions are represented by low-frequency components and outer regions are represented by high-frequency components.

-Edges are high-frequency components in the images so we apply the mask(low pass filter)in the center region low-frequency components to get better edge detection.
+Edges are high-frequency components in the images so we apply the mask(low pass filter)in the center region of low-frequency components to get better edge detection.

 Import the necessary python packages